hazybluedot/hazyblue.me/content/posts/2013-06-17-whitehead-on-the-holodeck.md

 an onward.
 Most of the elements will be familiar to anyone from any culture, as many of the themes are common to all story traditions.
-Propp goes on to show that ore than just an encyclopedic store of the essential morphemes are needed and in fact there are a set of rules that dictate how they are combined, when a substitution is allowed, and the order in which subplots may occur.
+Propp goes on to show that more than just an encyclopedic store of the essential morphemes are needed and in fact there are a set of rules that dictate how they are combined, when a substitution is allowed, and the order in which subplots may occur.